One Dragons’ Crucial Business Advice

 Michele Romanow may only be 32 years old, but if anyone knows what it takes to create a successful business, it’s her.
 The Dragons’ Den judge, serial entrepreneur and the only Canadian on Forbes’ Millennial on a Mission list, launched, at age 19, her first business, The Tea Room, a zero-waste coffee shop located at Queen’s University, in Kingston.
 She has created several other companies since.

-Creating a successful business is an immense challenge, but most hard-working entrepreneurs can make it, Ms. Romanow, now president of Clearbanc, a financial services site for freelancers, said on May 16 in Toronto, when she spoke at NB Camp, an innovative digital-revolution-focused program for entrepreneurs.
+Creating a successful business is an immense challenge, but most hard-working entrepreneurs can make it, Ms. Romanow, now president of Clearbanc, a financial services site for freelancers, said.
 However, there are three things business owners must know before jumping into self-employment.

 Get to work